 CodeHS is optimized for Chrome, Firefox, and Safari browsers.
 You can read more about our technical requirements and best practices here: Technical Set-Up Guide

 We welcome feedback on improving the accessibility of CodeHS.
-Please fill out the Report an Accessibility Issue Form if you or your students encounter accessibility barriers while using CodeHS and our team will follow up with you.
+Please fill out the Report an Accessibility Issue Form if you or your students encounter accessibility barriers while using CodeHS or you're not sure how to opt into certain accessibility features and our team will follow up with you.

 Still have questions?
 Contact our team at firstname.lastname@example.org to learn more!